Hou465/Assignment-2Xiaoyu-Hou.github.io/README.md

 ## This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details
 # Acknowledgments
 ## ·Thanks to anyone who has given some advice on coding
-## ·Special thanks to Andy Turner,who not only gave us great help on class,but also spared me a lot time after class helping me
+## ·Special thanks to Andy Turner,wish could have meals together again